-Listing 2.
+Listing 3.
 Example Correctness Test Specification in the TE Score

-Listing 2 shows an example of a correctness test that validates the correctness of QoS test execution.
+Listing 3 shows an example of a correctness test that validates the correctness of QoS test execution.
 This example contains the following different QoS execution states:

-- 1) A state validating the arrival rate of events into a component named Receiver is 5 Hz, which should only occur once; - 2) A state validating that response time for a component named ConfigOp is never greater than 30 msec; and
+- 1. A state validating the arrival rate of events into a component named Receiver is 5 Hz, which should only occur once; - 2.
+A state validating that response time for a component named ConfigOp is never greater than 30 msec; and - 3.
+A state validating the end-to-end response time of an event that is always less than 100 msec throughout the entire execution of the QoS test.

-C. Evaluating Execution Correctness Specifications
+3.4.
+Evaluating Execution Correctness Test Specifications

-After defining an execution correctness specification test (see Section III-B), the final step in the process is evaluating it.
-The main goal of the evaluation process is to provide a metric that quantifies the degree to which a QoS test executes correctly based on its specified states.
-This metric serves two purposes: (1) it helps DRE system testers determine how well their test meet expectations; and (2) it identifies areas where tests may need improvement.
+After defining an execution correctness test specification (see Section 3.3), the final step in the evaluation process is evaluating it.
+The main goal of this process is to provide a metric that quantifies the degree to which a QoS test executes correctly based on its specified states.
+This metric serves two purposes: (1) it helps DRE system testers determine how well tests meet their expectations and (2) it identifies areas where tests may need improvement.

-Given Section III-B's definition of an execution correctness specification for QoS tests, evaluating these tests must account for both the QoS execution state's type (i.e., invalid or valid) and priority.
+Given Section 3.3's definition of an execution correctness test specification, evaluating these tests must account for both the QoS execution state's type (i.e., invalid or valid) and priority.
 Failure to account for these two properties can yield false negative results that do not provide meaningful information to DRE system testers.
 For example, higher priority states (i.e., states with a lower priority number) should have a greater weight on the overall evaluation of an execution correctness specification.
-Likewise, overall evaluation should be negatively impacted whenever a valid execution state is not reached, or an invalid execution state is reached.
+Likewise, overall evaluation should be impacted negatively whenever a valid execution state is not reached or an invalid execution state is reached.

 It is therefore possible to use the priorities (or weights) and state types to derive a weighted grading system.
-Equation 1 calculates the weight of a given state s' in a correctness specification:
+Equation 1 calculates the weight of a given state s' in an execution correctness test specification: